The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Simulation Results

 To empirically verify the computational complexity analysis, we measure the average CPU execution time of the algorithms.
 It is worth noting that while CPU time is implementation-dependent and not an absolute measure of complexity, it serves as a useful indirect metric for gauging the relative computational burden of different methods.
 Fig.~\ref{fig:cpu_time} reports the average execution time required to obtain a single solution point corresponding to the Pareto boundaries shown in Figs.~\ref{fig:pareto_0db} and \ref{fig:pareto_20db} (where $n_t=16$).

 The results reveal a dramatic contrast in runtime efficiency.
-At 0 dB SNR, the SCA-SDR benchmark requires approximately 227 seconds to converge, whereas the proposed method completes the optimization in merely 1.98 milliseconds.
-This implies that the SCA-SDR scheme is roughly $10^5$ times slower than our proposed design and the proposed method corresponds to only about $8.7\times 10^{-6}$ of that of the SCA-SDR scheme, i.e., approximately $0.001\%$.
-Similarly, at 20 dB SNR, while the proposed method takes slightly longer (14.5 ms) due to the increased rank, the SCA-SDR benchmark takes over 512 seconds, maintaining a speed gap of more than four orders of magnitude.
-This indicates that the proposed method requires only about $0.003\%$ compared to the SCA-SDR.
-This prohibitive computational cost of the SCA-SDR approach stems from the need to solve high-dimensional SDPs with lifted variables at every iteration.
-In contrast, the proposed algorithm maintains extremely low computational cost by relying on efficient matrix-vector operations, confirming its high scalability and suitability for practical implementation in secure ISAC systems.
+At 0 dB SNR, the SCA-SDR-based precoding requires approximately 227 seconds to converge, whereas the proposed method completes the optimization in merely 1.98 ms. This implies that the SCA-SDR-based precoding is on the order of $10^5$ times slower than the proposed method, i.e., the proposed method requires only about $0.001\%$ of the runtime of the SCA-SDR-based precoding.
+Similarly, at 20 dB SNR, while the proposed method takes slightly longer (14.5 ms) due to the increased number of streams, the SCA-SDR-based precoding takes over 512 seconds, maintaining a speed gap of more than four orders of magnitude.
+This indicates that the proposed method requires only about $0.003\%$ of the runtime of the SCA-SDR-based precoding.
+The prohibitive computational cost of the SCA-SDR approach stems from the need to solve high-dimensional SDP subproblems with lifted variables at every iteration.
+In contrast, the proposed method maintains extremely low computational cost by relying on efficient matrix-vector operations, confirming its high scalability and suitability for practical implementation in secure ISAC systems.